SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/persons-and-organizations/index.md

 ---
+title: crmscript_persons_and_org
-title: Persons and organizations
+description: Persons and organizations
-uid: crmscript_persons_and_org
-SortOrder: 10
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Persons and organizations

 ## An in-depth guide to working with persons and organizations